stmental/Windows-Context-Menu/README.md

 # To Run

+Open a powershell prompt as administrator and run the install.ps1 script.
+This script will interactively install the four context menus, if possible.

+Alternately, the *.reg scripts can be used by themselves with regedit (or reg import).
 To run the script, open a command prompt as administrator and pass the script to the regedit command.
 ![](context_menu_installation.png)